blahajjessie/13s-wiki/usage/interface.md

 ## Creating an SSH profile

 To make it more convenient to connect to your vm, we can add your virtual machine to your SSH profiles.
 The ssh command stores profiles in `~/.ssh/config` (this is a plain text file with no extension).
 Creating this file is kinda hard in windows, but you can do so by typing `notepad .ssh/config` (again, in your home folder) Windows will ask you if you want to make a new file, which you do.
 On macOS, we can use vim to make the same file `vim ~/.ssh/config`.
+The `.ssh/config` file does not exist by default.
+It must be created.

 Then, we can add the following to the file